Rare Falcon Recovered - UrduPoint

 Rare Falcon Recovered

-SARGODHA, (UrduPoint / Pakistan Point News - 22nd Sep, 2024) The Wildlife Department recovered a rare falcon on Sunday.
-Accused Zafer Hussain had hunted the bird in the Sahiwal Chandna area, Jehlum River.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 24th Sep, 2024) The Wildlife Punjab department on Tuesday recovered a rare falcon worth around Rs.
+100 millions from Taunsa Sharif, the suburban town of Kot Addu district.

-The department received information that illegal hunters had caught a rare falcon and sold it to a landlord, Sona Khan, for Rs10 million.
+According to a official spokesperson,the team on a tip off raided a house of Nayyab and recovered the falcon.

-Upon receiving the information, a team, under the supervision of Inspector Mazhar Hussain, raided and recovered the falcon.
+The beholder of the bird was also arrested for smuggling it abroad.

 Recent Stories